A positively curved manifold homeomorphic to T$_1$S$^4$

 Here is a short description of the individual sections.
-In Section 1 we describe the $P_k$ as well as the $Q_k$ families in more detail including all invariant metrics on them in terms of functions on the orbit space interval.
-The imposed boundary conditions for these functions and general curvature formulas are derived in Appendix 1 and 2 respectively.
+In Section 1 we describe the $P_k$ as well as the $Q_k$ families including all invariant metrics on them in terms of functions on the orbit space interval.
+The imposed boundary conditions for these functions and general curvature formulas are easily obtained and described in the Appendix.
 Section 2 is devoted to a discussion of connection metrics in our context and the corresponding simplified curvature formulas and smoothness conditions.
-In terms of these formulas we also single out what 3-Sasakian means.
-A discussion of the Thorpe method and how to choose a suitable invariant 4-form is the main content of Section 3.
-In Section 4 we construct a metric on the base with the desired property of being close to the Hitchin metric and yet having positive curvature, as well as a corresponding principal connection.
-The proof of our main result, i.e., that the constructed metric and chosen 4-form has positive definite ``curvature operator" is carried out in Section 5.
+A discussion of the Thorpe method and how to choose a suitable invariant 4-form is discussed in Section 3, and Section 4 describes the metric and the principal connection.
+The proof that the constructed metric and chosen 4-form has positive definite ``curvature operator" is carried out in Section 5.

+The present paper is a minor modification of \cite{GVZ}, first made available on the arXiv with a different title.

 It is a pleasure to thank Burkhard Wilking for helpful discussions and Peter Storm for suggesting the use of Sturm's theorem in our proof.
 The second and third named author were also supported by IMPA in Rio de Janeiro and would like to thank the Institute for its hospitality.